Azure/batch-shipyard/docs/25-batch-shipyard-platform-image-support.md

 [custom image guide](63-batch-shipyard-custom-images.md) for information on how to create a compliant custom image.
 2. Native conversion of this platform image will enable IB/RDMA automatically.
+3. The Intel MPI runtime is not present by default on this image, however, it is automatically installed through Batch Shipyard.